Mohd-Sayeedul-Hoda/To-do-List/README.md

 ## Installation

-Download to repo and go to directory
+Download the repo and go to repo directory then use

 ```bash
   docker build .